240304-Hexaware/Notes/Old-Notes/qc/qc-devops.md

 # QC Questions on DevOps

  - What is DevOps?
    - A combination of Development and Operations, is a set of practices and methodologies designed to combine the development, deployment, and maintenance of code into a streamlined process.
+An important part of DevOps is the CICD pipeline, which should automate the process of building and deploying code.
  - What is the goal of various DevOps processes?
    - To expadite parts of the SDLC with automation in order to deliver greater, quicker, and more useful feedback for the development process.
  - Explain CI/CD.
 What is the difference between Continuous Deployment and Continuous Delivery?